AnthonyMountry/Bart_Dashboard/README.md

   - [x] Maybe a users table
 - [ ] Authentication and authorization, see [this tutorial](https://dev.to/paurakhsharma/flask-rest-api-part-3-authentication-and-authorization-5935)
   - [x] use `flask_bcrypt` for hashing passwords
-  - add different permission levels for BART employees
+  - [ ] add different permission levels for BART employees
 - [x] write a script that will populate the development database with the data from the excel spreadsheets
 - [x] Write an `Error` class that will make returning json error easier (see [error responses](#error-responses)).
+  - [ ] Think of other useful error fields that can be included in the [error responses](#error-responses) JSON response.
 - [x] Use [pyexcel](https://github.com/pyexcel/pyexcel) for in-memory excel spreadsheets, [tutorial](http://docs.pyexcel.org/en/latest/tutorial06.html)
+- [ ] Replace the MPU spreadsheets with a page on the dashboard (if bart wants that)
+  - [ ] Add api endpoints that would replace all the excel macros in `UC Merced 2020 SE Project/Monthly Project Update - MPU/MPU_July 20_20200820.xlsm`

 ## Notes
 * Here is the [query documentation](https://docs.sqlalchemy.org/en/13/orm/query.html) for interacting with the database using the ORM (SQLAlchemy).
 And here is a [tutorial](https://hackersandslackers.com/database-queries-sqlalchemy-orm/).